kbchoi-jax/PoolClass/README.rst

 PoolClass
 =========

-PoolClass is a model selection-based scRNA-seq quantitation algorithm that controls overfitting and unwarranted imputation of technical zeros.
-We first fit UMI counts with Poisson, Negative-Binomial, and Zero-inflated Negative Binomial models.
-These models are applicable to UMI counts directly and therefore no need of arbitrary preprocessing of counts, e.g., normalization (by scaling to, for example, CPM) or log-transformation (with pseudocounts).
-Our model comparison enables us to compute denoised rates of gene expression using the best model which each gene data is conforming to.
+PoolClass is a novel partial-pooling model that embraces uncertainty in clustering for profiling cell-type-specific allele-specific and total gene expression from single-cell RNA sequencing data.

 * Free software: MIT license